-Is our fish community comprised of mostly native or non-native species?
+Does the Napa River support mostly native or non-native fish?

-Of the 26 fish species regularly captured in the rotary screw trap, 13 are native and 13 are non-native.
-Interestingly, native fish account for over 90% of the total catch every year; therefore, it appears that, although non-native species are present, the Napa River fish community is comprised of primarily native species.
+Of the 28 freshwater fish species regularly captured in the rotary screw trap since 2009, 14 were native and 14 were non-native.
+However, native species accounted for over 90% of the total catch in all sampling years.
+These results suggest that, although non-native species are present, the fish community is comprised mostly of native species.

-How many steelhead and salmon spawn in the river each year?
+How many adult steelhead and salmon spawn in the Napa River watershed each year?